EL ROJO LATE

-El Rojo Late (at the flow of my time)
+El Rojo Late

 The notion of time and the beating of the heart of a human being in large cities where people move non stop from one place to another, are the impulse of this Solo work.